Ecclesiastical buildings are church buildings which are currently used for worship or are now vacant and have never had any other use.

 More information about the Exempt Denominations can be found in:

 - Our advice on Authorisation of Works to Places of Worship and

-- Guidance published by the Department for Culture, Media and Sport.
+- Guidance published by the Department for Digital, Culture, Media and Sport.

 Under these arrangements, Historic England is consulted on certain proposals for change.
 The guidelines for consultation are the same for each denominational procedure, except that for Church of England Cathedrals, which are handled slightly differently.

 In addition to its formal role in advising on applications, Historic England welcomes the opportunity to be involved in pre-application discussion when relevant works are being contemplated.